Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Don't assume that everything you think you know about the concealed activity is actually true.
 Be especially careful about material that came to you too easily, or uncorroborated, or which had a "stage-managed" feel.
 If you suspect that you've received disinformation, interpret it as an indicator that you're being targeted proactively as a potential whistleblower.
 That could mean that the organization, or individuals within it, have taken other actions as well, such as investigating you or your family members, or tampering with your work products or records.
 When you do pass along information to counsel, investigators, or media, be careful to indicate whether you suspect that any of it is disinformation intentionally passed along to you.

 These tactics are rarely obvious.
 Intuition and good judgment are required.
 Trust the Force, Luke.
-First in this series Go to top Top Next issue: The Restructuring-Fear Cycle: I Next Issue
+Before You Blow the Whistle: I First issue in this series Go to top Top Next issue: The Restructuring-Fear Cycle: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info